Surgery Doesn't Have To Be The Only Option

 Alleviating knee pain and restoring function

-Bone marrow concentrate and Platelet-Rich Plasma (PRP) therapy have demonstrated significant improvements in Knee Injury and Osteoarthritis Outcome Scores, including pain and symptom relief.
-In addition, these therapies have the ability to address the progression of meniscal damage, and regenerate tissue.
-These treatments however do not work for everyone.
-Please contact Dr. Darrow so we can begin our assessment of your candidacy for treatment.
+Some research on Bone marrow concentrate and Platelet-Rich Plasma (PRP) therapy have demonstrated significant improvements in patient’s Knee Injury and Osteoarthritis Outcome Scores, including pain and symptom relief.
+These methods however do not work for everyone.
+Please contact Dr. Darrow so we can begin our assessment of your candidacy for care.